viniciuskneves/articles/prettier-eslint-typescript/README.md

 # Prettier, ESLint and Typescript

-I decided to write this article to sumup a struggle of mine.
-We've started a new project in the company, Prettier was setup, ESLint was setup and at some point we added Typescript.
-By the end Typescript was also setup.
-CI was linting, commit hooks were also linting, VSCode was fixing the code and so on (that is what I thought).
+I decided to write this article to sum up a struggle of mine.
+We've started a new project in the company, Prettier was set up, ESLint was set up and at some point, we added Typescript.
+By the end, Typescript was also set up.
+CI was linting, commit hooks were also linting, VSCode was fixing the code, and so on (that is what I thought).
 At some point I was playing with the project and realized that some files were being warned by my editor but not when running the linter (`npm run lint` in my case).
 I got triggered.
-I've a hard time accepting that something works but I can't understand, unless it is an absolutely external tool that I didn't have to setup myself but that was not the case here.
+I have a hard time accepting that something works but I can't understand unless it is an external tool that I didn't have to set up myself but that was not the case here.

-In this article I will summarize some understandings that I've about integrating all the tools above.
-The main focus is how to setup Prettier, how to setup ESLint, how to integrate both and by the end how to add Typescript to it.
+In this article, I will summarize some understandings that I've about integrating all the tools above.
+The main focus is how to set up Prettier, how to set up ESLint, how to integrate both, and by the end how to add Typescript to it.

 ## Prettier

 The first tool I want to explore is [Prettier](https://prettier.io/).
-I would leave it to you to read more about what it is but in short it is a code formatter.
+I would leave it to you to read more about what it is but, in short, it is a code formatter.
 What does it mean?
 It means that it will keep your codebase consistent (in terms of coding style).
 Do you use `;`?
 If yes, it will ensure that all your files have it, for example.
 I like it for two reasons: we barely have to discuss code formatting and it is easy to onboard new members to the team.

 *At the time of this writing, Prettier is in version 2.4.1, so keep in mind things might change (especially formatting) in future versions.*

-### How to setup Prettier?
+### How to set up Prettier?

-I will consider you've a project setup already so in short you need to install it:
+I will consider you have a project set up already so in short, you need to install it:

 ```bash
 npm i prettier #--save-dev and --save-exact are recommended
 ```

 Right now you can start using Prettier.
-You don't need any configuration (if you don't want).
+You don't need any configuration (if you don't want it).
 You can run it against your codebase with:

 ```bash
 npx prettier .
 ```

-The `.` at the end means run across your whole codebase.
+The `.` at the end means to run across your whole codebase.
 You can run for a specific file or pattern if you want.
 This command will print the files formatted, nothing special.
 A more useful command happens when you add `--write` flag.
 Instead of printing the formatted code, it will write to the origin file.

 Let's create a file called `index.js` with the following code: